The Beginning of Urban Youth Impact

 With a station wagon and calling from God, Bill Hobbs set out to change the lives of young people living in disadvantaged neighborhoods in West Palm Beach.
 Loading his car with sports equipment and snacks, he sought out vacant lots to invite children to engage in recreational activities.
 As he connected with the youth, he gained profound insights into their challenges.
-Drawing from his past experience with first offenders, Bill extended his assistance to young people in communities facing concentrated disadvantages, recognizing the impact of limited resources and absent father figures on their lives.
-Determined to address the issue proactively, he aimed to intervene before the youth encountered troubles.

 In 1999, Bill spearheaded the establishment of UYI's PARK (Positive Atmosphere Reaching Kids) Center, situated across from Dunbar Village, a Section Eight housing facility.
-This initiative aimed to broaden the reach of UYI's programs, enabling more children to engage in activities such as bible study, after-school enrichment, and sports.
+This initiative aimed to broaden the reach of UYI's programs, enabling more children to engage in activities such as Bible study, after-school enrichment, and sports.

 Facing the need for a permanent location, UYI acquired the Dream Center in 2005.
 Subsequently, in 2008, the Leadership Academy, UYI's flagship afterschool program for K-8th grade students, commenced with 115 participants.